 Karachi Sindh, Pakistan Travel Guide

-While Karachi is a bustling city, you discover some outdoor activities, specifically along its coastline and in its dedicated parks.
+While Karachi is a bustling city, you find some outdoor activities, specifically along its coastline and in its dedicated parks.

 Hiking options are limited within Karachi.
 You discover low-intensity walking paths in parks.
 For serious hiking, travel inland towards the Kirthar Mountains (multi-day trip).